Luiz-Display/The-Batman-Arkham-City-Character-Bios/README.md

 One of the classic elements of the saga is its distinct interface, including the character biography screen.
 The purpose of this feature is to explain and provide details about characters that Batman or his allies encounter throughout the story, helping players understand who they are without much difficulty.

-With the success of *The Batman* film, the *Penguin* series, and *The Batman – Part II* set to hit theaters, it’s interesting to imagine how the biography screen from *Batman: Arkham City* would look if adapted to the characters and design of the so-called "The Batman Saga."
+With the success of *The Batman* film, the *Penguin* series, and *The Batman – Part II* set to hit theaters, it’s interesting to imagine how the biography screen from *Batman: Arkham City* would look if adapted to the characters and design of the so-called "The Batman Saga".

 | <div align="center">Desktop</div> |
 |:--:|